skpomerv/data1201/lab9/README.md

     alias commandname="some_commands_here;secondcommand;thirdcommand"

 For now, let's look at the file.
-Open ~/.bashrc, and at the end of the file create an alias, __weather__, that maps to the following command:
+Open ~/.bashrc in your favorite text editor, and at the end of the file create an alias, __weather__, that maps to the following command:

     curl wttr.in/Houghton+mi